Abraham Frères

 (Scan courtesy of Mehmet Sadettin Fidan)

-Aside from pacakage cards used during the 1916-1917 period, the other surviving postal artifacts from the war period consist of envelopes sent by Abraham Frères to Germany and The Netherlands with red closure labels from the Turkish military censorship.
+In addition to these package cards, the other surviving postal artifacts from the war period consist of envelopes sent by Abraham Frères to Germany and The Netherlands with red seals from the Turkish military censorship.

 Abraham Frères envelope, from Constantinople to Augsburg, Germany, ca 1916-1917.